 Ph.D. students within this track must complete the course requirements for the program and track as outlined below.
 The biomaterials track Ph.D. qualifying exam is divided into two sessions.
-The morning session comprises two questions, both based on the required BME 6302 Biomaterials course.
-The afternoon session is based on elective courses; it typically includes 8-12 questions of which students need to answer four.
+The morning session comprises two questions, based on fundamental knowledge of biomaterials and therapeutics.
+The afternoon session is based on elective courses; it includes ~12 questions of which students typically need to answer ~4.